Kiran7007/Interview-Preparation/kotlin/kotlin.md

 ### Answer

-- **In plain words:** Blocks the calling thread to wait for coroutines inside—useful in tests/main-safe CLI, disastrous on UI thread.
+** Blocks the calling thread to wait for coroutines inside—useful in tests/main-safe CLI, disastrous on UI thread.
 - **What to watch for:** Can cause ANRs; prefer structured tests with `runTest`.
 - **Example:** OK in `@Test`, not OK in `Activity.onCreate`.